As a child, even among children lacking in all distinction, I stood out as a child lacking in more distinction than all the rest.

 My old room mate, the lovely Jamie, posing in front of the train station I travelled too and from everyday to work, for three years

 My one weakness is books, I am an avid reader and I like to have myself surrounded in a number of them.
 What books can offer in terms of inspiration, escape, knowledge, history, education and humour is immeasurable.
 Travellers often swap books, leave books behind for others to pick up and pass on again.
 Conversations about books are held around camp fires and in communal areas in hostels.
 Book club members around the world sit around bottles of merlot enjoying stimulating discussions on the book of the month.
 Books are read out in community settings to encourage thought and debate.
-Books have inspired me, moved me, encouraged me, thrilled me, made me angry, sad, happy, scared or have made me spit out tea from my nose in laughter.
-I would like more people around the world to have access to these tools of thought.